tandrewnichols/varity/README.md

 ## Install

-`npm install varity`
+`npm install varity --save`

 ## Basic Use

 When you `require('varity')`, you'll get a wrapper function back.
-Call this function as many times as you need as it instantiates new objects and therefore doesn't lead to object pollution.
 Basically, you tell this function what you're expecting to receive in your function and pass that function as the last parameter.
 There are several ways to tell varity what you're expecting.

 ### With strings